 Virginia Tech has a team to allow campus officials from different departments to address concerning behaviors and act quickly to prevent targeted acts of violence.
 The Team was established in December 2007 by President Steger in Policy Memorandum 251.
 This Team also meets the requirements of Virginia State Code §23-9.2:10.

 The team meets weekly and as needed for specific situations.

 Most reports come from Human Resources, University Legal Counsel, Virginia Tech Police reports or the Care Team.
 The Care Team is a group separate from the Threat Assessment Team that is convened by the Dean of Students Office.
 The Care Team is a student assistance team that coordinates a timely response to student emergencies.

 Team members have been to many national threat assessment trainings.
 Topics covered at trainings have included development of threat assessment teams, legal implications, suicide, mental health illness, and inter-cultural communication.
-Additionally, national threat assessment expert Dr. Gene Deisinger was hired in August 2009 as Deputy Chief of Police & Director of Threat Management Services and serves on the team.
+Additionally, national threat assessment expert Dr. Gene Deisinger was hired in August 2009 as Deputy Chief of Police & Director of Threat Management Services and established the team.